PinThePenguinOne/MXW01_Thermal-Printer-Tool/README.md

 You need the Bluetooth MAC address of your printer.
 You can usually find this using your system's Bluetooth scanning tools or other BLE scanning apps on your phone.
 Look for a device name similar to "MX01W".
 The address format is typically `XX:XX:XX:XX:XX:XX`.

-## Change your mac address in the script
+### Change your mac address in the script

 ![image](https://github.com/user-attachments/assets/b4a5b2e5-bdcd-47c9-882b-d8d7107950c4)

+If you do this, you can omit the `-d` flag in the following commands.
 ## Usage

 The basic command structure is: